 “What gives light must endure burning.” –Victor Frankl

-Spiritual bypassing was first coined by psychologist John Welwood and refers to the use of spiritual practices or beliefs to avoid dealing with pain and suffering.
+Psychologist John Welwood first coined the term “spiritual bypassing” which refers to the use of spiritual practices or beliefs to avoid dealing with pain and suffering.
 Spiritual bypassing is a way for us to not only avoid pain, but legitimize such avoidance because of our cultural intolerance for entering, facing, and working through our pain.
 Spiritual bypass is when someone is not dealing with their emotional pain – it’s a metaphysical limbo.
 Often we don’t even know we’re doing it.
 The process of integration can involve helping someone to move through a difficult experience instead of bypassing it.

 Somatic therapy provides an excellent way for people to find their edge.
 Growth is just on the other edge of fear.
 It helps to have someone coaching or assisting us as we move through that area of fear.
-This felt sense of support helps the client face what needs working with, moving through that experience, and then afterward becoming grounded and returning to a settled state.
+This felt sense of support helps the client face what needs working with, moving through that experience.
+Afterwards the client becomes grounded and returns to a settled state.

 The whole point of exploring non-ordinary states of consciousness is to embody what we’ve learned.
-In addition to processing the experience with a therapist, meditating, walking in nature, writing, and expressing our creativity are all important ways to gain incredible insights and to facilitate further growth.
+In addition to processing the experience with a therapist, there are other ways to help integrating mystical experiences.
+These are meditating, walking in nature, writing, and expressing our creativity.
+All are important ways to gain incredible insights and to facilitate further growth.
 It is important to note that this growth in the area of personal and spiritual development is a lifelong project.